Vatshayan/Neural-Network-Cryptography-Project/README.md

 ________________________________________________________________________________________________________________________________________________________________________________

-Hello Viewer :-)
+Hello Viewer,

-### Contact me Now (Vatshayan007@gmail.com) for this Project Code, PPT, Report, Synopsis, Video Presentation and Research paper of this Project.
+### Mail me Now (Vatshayan007@gmail.com) for this Project Code, PPT, Report, Synopsis, Video Presentation and Research paper of this Project.

 Python Programming is done for Development of this Project.